vmware/dscr-for-vmware/VMware.PSDesiredStateConfiguration.md

 ## Getting Started

-**VMware.PSDesiredStateConfiguration** provides commands to compile and execute **DSC Configuration** without using the DSC Local Configuration Manager.
-Compiled configuration is stored in memory as PS Object.
-Set, Get, Test-... cmdlets use Invoke-DSCResource cmdlet of PSDesiredStateConfiguration module to execute/run/process the compiled configuration.
+**VMware.PSDesiredStateConfiguration** provides a set of commands to compile and execute **DSC Configuration** without using the DSC Local Configuration Manager.
+Compiled DSC Configurations are stored in memory as PowerShell objects.
+Set, Get, Test-... cmdlets use **Invoke-DSCResource** cmdlet from the **PSDesiredStateConfiguration** module to execute/run/process the compiled configuration.
 This solution allows cross platform support on MacOS and Linux.
-This module is also designed to work with the existing **DSC Resources** in **VMware.vSphereDSC**.
+This module is also designed to work with the existing **DSC Resources** in the **VMware.vSphereDSC** module.

 ## Requirements

-The following table describes the required dependencies for running VMware.vSphereDSC Resources.
+The following table describes the required dependencies for running VMware.PSDesiredStateConfiguration Resources.

  **Required dependency**   | **Minimum version**
 -------------------------- | -------------------